 Configure Parsec Hosts to use the Relay Server

-As an alternative to configuring the relay for all hosts globally via the Teams Global App Settings page, or by group on the Groups page the relay server address may be manually specified in the configuration file via app_stun_address:
+As an alternative to configuring hosts to leverage the relay via the Teams App Rules page, the relay server address may be manually specified in the configuration file via app_stun_address:

 app_stun_address = 10.1.2.20@4900 # Use a local address if possible